lxvxl/load-balance/README.md

 # NS-3 Simulator for RDMA Network Load Balancing

-This is an NS-3 simulator for ""
+This is an NS-3 simulator for "Congestion Aware Load Balancing For RDMA with Vector Protocol".
+We add CAVER components to

 We describe how to run this repository either on docker or using your local machine with `ubuntu:20.04`.